Read more about InAlienable.

 Immigration News:

 ICE continues to employ unethical strategies to satisfy the Trump administration’s toxic immigration tactics, without truly understanding the negative ramifications of their actions on a social and economical level.
-The New York Times, recently posted an about farmers in Upstate New York who now have a shrinking labor pool due to predatory actions of ICE agents in the area:
+The New York Times, recently posted an article about farmers in Upstate New York who now have a shrinking labor pool due to predatory actions of ICE agents in the area:

 “We are seeing that the immigration enforcement is having a tremendous enforcement impact on farm workers, on farms,” said Mary Jo Dudley, director of the Cornell Farmworker Program.
 “For many farmers, there’s no alternative labor force.”
 To search private property like a farm, ICE needs a warrant that shows reason to believe a particular undocumented immigrant is living or working there.
 But if undocumented workers leave the farm to go to a grocery store, they can be approached by ICE agents in a parking lot or a roadside checkpoint, detained and deported.”